 New…and improved?
 The latest studies on injectable buprenorphine for opioid use disorder

 Suboxone is a first-line treatment for opioid use disorder.
 The need to take it daily, however, increases the risk that someone will miss a dose.
 Suboxone misuse and diversion also remain prominent concerns.
-Novel, FDA-approved injection formulation of buprenorphine, the active ingredient in Suboxone, were designed to address these potential drawbacks.
-Two recent studies show that injection buprenorphine outperforms a placebo injection and does as well as daily Suboxone sublingual films.
+Novel, FDA-approved injection formulations of buprenorphine, the active ingredient in Suboxone, were designed to address these potential drawbacks.
+Two recent studies show that injection buprenorphine outperforms a placebo injection and does as well as daily sublingual Suboxone.

 WHAT PROBLEM DOES THIS STUDY ADDRESS?

-Buprenorphine (often prescribed in a formulation with naloxone and known by the brand name Suboxone in the United States) is a first-line treatment for opioid use disorder.
+Buprenorphine (often prescribed in a formulation with naloxone, which we refer to here as the brand name Suboxone for convenience given that it is most commonly known that way in the United States) is a first-line treatment for opioid use disorder.
 Suboxone helps reduce opioid use at doses of 16 mg or greater.
 Its receipt in large health care and criminal justice systems is associated with reductions in opioid overdose of 50% or more (also see here).
 There are several ways in which the benefits of Suboxone could be enhanced, including more consistent medication engagement (i.e., medication adherence), as well as reducing the frequency with which it is used at different amounts than prescribed (i.e., misuse) or used by others without a prescription (i.e., diversion).
 There may be advantages also to reducing the overall flow of opioids into communities, even medications like Suboxone, where it can cause harm (e.g., accidental ingestions), provided this does not make Suboxone any less accessible for those who need it.
 Buprenorphine injections (including two formulations marketed in the United States as Sublocade or Brixadi) may be able to address these problems and therefore enhance the overall public health impact of Suboxone.
 Two recent randomized clinical trials tested the benefits of buprenorphine injections on opioid use.
 In one, Haight and colleagues tested two buprenorphine injection protocols against a placebo injection.
-In another, Lofwall and colleagues tested buprenorphine injections against Suboxone film, the most commonly prescribed buprenorphine formulation in the United States.
+In another, Lofwall and colleagues tested buprenorphine injections against daily Suboxone, the most commonly prescribed buprenorphine formulation in the United States.
 This summary provides overviews of both studies.

 HOW WAS THIS STUDY CONDUCTED?

-Both studies were randomized controlled trials where buprenorphine injections were tested against either a placebo injection or the standard of care – Suboxone films.
+Both studies were randomized controlled trials where buprenorphine injections were tested against either a placebo injection or the standard of care – daily Suboxone.

 - READ MORE ON STUDY METHODS